zhitaoli/mesos/docs/quota.md

 <a name="setRequest"></a>
 ### Set

-The operator can set a new quota by sending an HTTP POST request to the `/quota` endpoint.
+The operator can set a new quota or update an existing quota by sending an HTTP POST request to the `/quota`endpoint.

 An example request to the quota endpoint could look like this (using the JSON file below):